 Cara Graham, M.A., BCBA – Owner & Executive Director

 Cara Graham, M.A., BCBA is the Director and founder of Graham Behavior Services.
 She is a Board Certified Behavior Analyst who received her Master of Arts degree in Special Education from Kean University and completed her coursework in Applied Behavior Analysis at Caldwell University.
 Cara’s work focuses on providing home and community based services for children and adults with developmental disabilities.
 She currently serves as the Chair for the NJABA Business Practices Workgroup.

 Jilian DeTiberiis, M.A., BCBA – Clinical Director

 Jilian Planer DeTiberiis earned her undergraduate degree in Psychology at Rowan University and her masters degree at Caldwell University in Applied Behavior Analysis.
 While attending Caldwell University, she completed her thesis, “Evaluating Tasks within a High-Probability Request Sequence with Children with Autism.”
 Upon completion of her degree at Caldwell University, she became a Board Certified Behavior Analyst.
 She also completed a teacher certification program and is a certified teacher in elementary K – 5 and special education.
 Prior to joining Graham Behavior Services, Jilian worked as a special education teacher in an autism program in a public school and also has experience working in a private school for individuals with autism.
 She also worked at a private agency as the Clinical and Executive Director.
+Jilian is the resident sleep expert at GBS!
+She has worked in the area of sleeping skills for over 6 years, has received specialized training from FTF Consulting, and is a Certified Sleep Science Coach.
+Jilian has presented on the topic of sleep twice at Autism NJ and once at NJABA.
 She is enthusiastic and excited to be a part of the Graham Behavior Services team!